-The Court of Appeals has explained the burden of proof3 for a dissipation claim as follows:
+The Court of Appeals has explained the burden of proof for a dissipation claim as follows:

-- [A prima facie case] of dissipation occurs when evidence is produced that marital assets were taken by one spouse without agreement by the other spouse. - Then, the burden of going forward with evidence shifts to the party who [allegedly] took the assets without permission to [produce evidence that generates a genuine question of fact on the issue of (1) whether the assets were taken without agreement, and/or (2)] where the funds are [and/or (3) whether the funds] were used for marital or family expenses. - If that proof of use for marital or family purposes is not produced, then the property taken is 'extant' marital property, titled in or owned by the individual who took the marital property without permission. - From that 'extant' property in the name of one spouse, the other spouse may be given a monetary award to make things equitable."
+- Then, the burden of going forward with evidence shifts to the party who [allegedly] took the assets without permission to [produce evidence that generates a genuine question of fact on the issue of (1) whether the assets were taken without agreement, and/or (2)] where the funds are [and/or (3) whether the funds] were used for marital or family expenses. - If that proof of use for marital or family purposes is not produced, then the property taken is 'extant' marital property, titled in or owned by the individual who took the marital property without permission. - From that 'extant' property in the name of one spouse, the other spouse may be given a monetary award to make things equitable."